harryrocket01/DLNLP_assignment_24/README.md

 B contains all of the models built for this task.
 All of the graphics in the report can be found in Graphics, and all of the metric files (taken from the cluster), are stored within ClusterRuns.
 Models are saved within the training file, within B.

 All of the datasets can be found within the Dataset Folder.
-As they are too large to upload to github, the code is setup to fetch a ZIP and unpack the ZIP files containing the final dataset locally.
+As they are too large to upload to Git Hub, the code is set up to fetch a ZIP and unpack the ZIP files containing the final dataset locally.
 ```
 ├───A
 │   └───Model